Mind Cake

 Lee and Paul finally sit down together - in person, over lunch at the Golden Lion in Stirling - for the first time in a while.
 No guest.
 No agenda.
 Just two blokes catching up on what's been happening.
 In this one: Rock the collie, Paul's trip to Japan and a gig in Shanghai, hypnotherapy, Reiki, Hearts having a nightmare season, and why Lee has taken up knitting.
 That last one will make more sense in a few weeks.

-Why You're Not Broken: Jo Robinson-Howarth on Happiness, Trauma and Finding What Actually Works
+Why You're Not Broken: Jo Robinson-Howarth on Happiness & Trauma

-Jo from the Happiness Club has been through pretty much everything life can throw at a person — childhood instability, loss, difficult relationships, divorce, and a cancer diagnosis last year that she describes as one of the best things that ever happened to her.
-This isn't a ten steps to happiness conversation.
-It's an honest look at what happiness actually is — and why we've probably been thinking about it all wrong.
+Jo from the Happiness Club has been through pretty much everything life can throw at a person: childhood instability, loss, difficult relationships, divorce, and a cancer diagnosis last year that she describes as one of the best things that ever happened to her.
+This is one of the most honest mental health conversations we've had on Mind Cake, and it isn't really about happiness.
+It's about why chasing it might be part of the problem.
 They get into toxic positivity, AI grief apps, why "high vibes only" might be making things worse, and why wellbeing is less like a prescription and more like a buffet.
-Find Jo at www.thehappinessclub.co.uk
+If you're coping with anxiety, questioning the wellness industry, or just tired of being told to think positive, this one's for you.
+Mind Cake is a comedy wellbeing podcast exploring honest mental health conversations and the stuff that actually helps, without the therapy speak.

 What the Heck Is Neurofeedback?
 Training the Brain for ADHD, Anxiety & Wellbeing